mahessh77melo/Doctor.com/readme.md

 ## What is to be done:

-- HTML fillers should be replaced with correct content.
+- ~~HTML fillers should be replaced with correct content~~.
 - New Database has to be setup and dbURI should be fetched from mongodb Atlas.
-- Way of querying the previous apppiointments may be changed.
+- ~~Way of querying the previous apppiointments may be changed.~~
 - Deployment

+## October 10 Commit-->

+- Altered media queries,
+- Fixed the markup texts with actual values
+- added form validation
+- setup new collections replacing the old collections
+- changed images